Places are the spaces where we get together, relax, celebrate and contemplate, as well as work, participate in civic life, learn and exchange.

 The Built Environment Indicators have been mapped for all of NSW.
 The web maps illustrate data relevant to the metric used to measure each built environment indicator.
 This helps with better understanding the indicators' baseline performance in a specific area.

-As an optional exercise, to help identify and understand the issues and opportunities (Step 4), practitioners are invited to use the Movement and Place classification method to identify places of greater or lesser intensity within the study area.
+As an optional exercise, to help identify and understand the issues and opportunities (Step 4), practitioners are invited to use the Movement and Place street identification method to understand the gap between an existing state and a desired state.